 The outcome ensures that the older residents will be able to remain in their community as they age in safe and well-designed homes.
 Residents of all ages have worked together for the long haul to obtain this tremendous settlement and to uphold fair housing and equal opportunity for everybody in Mount Holly.

 Mt.
 Holly Citizens in Action v.
-Township of Mount Holly was proceeding simultaneously before the U.S. Supreme Court and the federal district court and will now be dismissed by agreement of the parties.
+Township of Mount Holly was proceeding simultaneously before the U.S. Supreme Court and the federal district court of New Jersey and both cases have now been dismissed by agreement of the parties.